-After addressing all the changes following the recommendations evolved from the pre-test, the questionnaire was placed to my supervisor.
-My supervisor also put notable contribution to the questionnaire.
+After addressing all the changes following the recommendations evolved from the pretest, the questionnaire was placed to supervisor.
+She also put notable contribution to the questionnaire.
 Eventually, the questionnaire had been finalized with the approval.
 Face to face interview had been carried out following questionnaire.